wazuh/wazuh-documentation/source/gcp/supported-services/index.rst

    access_logs

-The `gcp-bucket` configuration used to pull data from Google Cloud Storage buckets can be checked :ref:`here <gcp-bucket>`.
+To check the `gcp-bucket` configuration used to pull data from Google Cloud Storage buckets, see the :ref:`gcp-bucket <gcp-bucket>` section.